 Being proud of our work keeps us motivated and fulfilled.
 It also inspires us to make things even better through new processes and improvements.
 Netguru’s core values empower the team to challenge the status quo.
 “This allows me to shape the environment around me - change things that are not right, improve processes, and learn new things through experimentation,” says Maciej Markiewicz, a Senior Android Developer at Netguru.

 A company culture that accepts mistakes as natural (as long as they are used as learning opportunities) is an ideal environment for growth.
-Every team members knows what they can expect from the company, and that the values we uphold lead all of us towards professional and personal growth.
+Every team member knows what they can expect from the company, and that the values we uphold lead all of us towards professional and personal growth.

 At Netguru, cultivating a culture that celebrates mistakes is an investment.
 We understand that people with potential need room to grow - not only vertically, but also horizontally.
 We’ve had cases of people climbing up their career path with amazing speed, and cases of complete career shifts that brought value to the individuals involved and the company as a whole.
 Nothing needs to be written in stone.